NGambini/test-elevator/README.md

 ## Installation

-* Make sure you have the latest version of node & npm.
+* Make sure you have the latest version of node & npm (IMPORTANT)
 * npm install (in the project folder)
-* npm install weback-dev-server typings -g
+* Ignore UNMET PEER DEPENDENCY Warnings
-* start the project with webpack-dev-server --content-base dist/
+* npm install webpack-dev-server typings -g
-* If using VS Code, you can just do CTRL+SHIFT+B
+* start the project with command : webpack-dev-server or : npm start
 * Project is then served on http://localhost:8080/webpack-dev-server/

 ## Todo